 In Thailand, there were 3,393 pedestrian and cyclist deaths in 2012.
 (WHO)

-There are two long term goals for the consortium:
+There are two main goals for the project:

-Establish a global platform for the exchange of new technology, research, and best practices related to improving road safety.
+Establish a network for the exchange of new technologies, research, and best practices related to improving road safety with those that support the project or have research questions.

-We are pleased to partner with Together for Safer Roads, local and state units of government, including:
+In addition to our industry sponsors, we are pleased to partner with local, regional, and state units of government, including:

 Medical examiners